Durgeshmauryaji/project/README.md

 # New Project

-This project war created local system.
+This project was created local system.